Skip to main content

 3. For each numeric datapoint type, you’ll see an “Add Uncertainty” button next to the unit field

-Scenario: You’re creating a “Biochar Delivery” event type with a “Weight” datapoint type measured in tons.
+Creating a “Biochar Delivery” event type with a “Biochar weight” datapoint type measured in tons, with a known 0.1t uncertainty of the weigh scale.

 1. Create the event type and add a numeric datapoint type called “Weight” with unit “U.S. ton”

-2. Click “Add Uncertainty” next to the unit field
+2. Click “Add Uncertainty” next to the unit field, and select Value Type: “Absolute”

-Now, all data points of this type will have an uncertainty of ±2.5 tons associated with them.
+Now, all measurements of biochar weight in deliveries ingested into Mangrove have an uncertainty of ±0.1 tons associated with them.

 Setting Uncertainty on Static Inputs